fbpx

 and through pranayama and our Amygdala audio, one can overit seems quite likely that once we fully understand the amygdala, we’ll certainly have a much better foothold in the battle with anxiety.
 Only time will tell.

-One thought on “What is the Amygdala and its Role in Fear, Stress and Anxiety?
+1 thoughts on “What is the Amygdala and its Role in Fear, Stress and Anxiety?

 Leave a Reply